conda-forge/conda-forge.github.io/community/contracting.md

 The conda-forge core team reserves the right to unilaterally update this list at any time for any reason.
-If you are a service provider and are interested in being added to this list please open up a pull request against the conda-forge.github.io repository.
+If you are a service provider and are interested in being added to this list please edit this file and open up a pull request against the [conda-forge.github.io](https://github.com/conda-forge/conda-forge.github.io) repository.
 Add yourself to this list and detailing the services you provide.
 Please be brief and link to existing materials on your own website where possible.
 Then, when ready, ping @conda-forge/core for review and merging.